-Whole unstimulated saliva samples were obtained from study participants at least 1 h after their last food or drink intake, and at least 1 h after their last oral hygiene measure (tooth brushing, flossing and/or mouth rinse).
+Whole unstimulated saliva samples were obtained from study participants at least one hour after their last food or drink intake, and at least one hour after their last oral hygiene measure (tooth brushing, flossing, and/or mouth rinse).
 The participants were seated in the dental chair, avoiding any noise or distraction.
 Neither stimulation nor examination of the oral tissues and mouth were carried out during sample collection.
-A pre-labelled, sterile, $50 \,\text{mL}$ polypropylene tube was given to each participant and the participant was instructed to drool saliva into the tube until approximately 5-10 mL were collected.
-The estimated collection time was $5-10 \,\text{mL}$.
+A pre-labelled, sterile, 50 ml polypropylene tube was given to each participant and the participant was instructed to drool saliva into the tube until approximately 5-10 ml were collected.
+The estimated collection time was 5-10 minutes.
 The samples were placed on ice and taken to the lab for processing.
-Saliva samples were centrifuged (at $1500 \,\text{g}$, $15 \,\text{min}$, 4° C), the supernatant was aliquoted, snap frozen in liquid nitrogen and then stored at -80° C until use in assays.
+Saliva samples were centrifuged (at 1500g, 15 minutes, 4°C), the supernatant was aliquoted, snap frozen in liquid nitrogen and then stored at -80°C until use in assays.

-2.3 | Proximity Extension Assays for Salivary uPA and uPAR
+2.3 Proximity extension assays for salivary uPA and uPAR

-A total of, 15 saliva samples from periodontally healthy individuals and 15 saliva samples from patients with periodontitis were sent to Olink Proteomics for analysis using proximity extension analysis (PEA) for a panel of 92 inflammation-related proteins, including uPA and uPAR [23-25].
+15 saliva samples from periodontally healthy individuals and 15 saliva samples from patients with periodontitis were sent to Olink[®] Proteomics for analysis using proximity extension analysis (PEA) for a panel of 92 inflammation-related proteins, including uPA and uPAR23-25.

 PEA is a multiplex assay that utilises pairs of specific antibodies labelled with oligonucleotides.
-If the two antibodies for a given protein are bound within close proximity (i.e., bound to the same protein) hybridisation will occur between the corresponding oligonucleotide labels which are then extended by DNA polymerisation.
+If the two antibodies for a given protein are bound within close proximity (i.e., bound to the same protein) hybridization will occur between the corresponding oligonucleotide labels which are then extended by DNA polymerization.
 This process occurs for target proteins and internal controls spiked into samples.
-The DNA sequences are then utilised, along with the DNA sequence generated by internal controls, in qPCR reactions to generate the relative expression of the target from C_t values, which were then normalised against internal extension controls to give ΔC_t values.
-These ΔC_t values were then used to generate $\Delta \Delta C_t$ from interplate controls.
+The DNA sequences are then utilised, along with the DNA sequence generated by internal controls, in qPCR reactions to generate the relative expression of the target from Ct values, which were then normalised against internal extension controls to give Δ Ct values.
+These Δ Ct values were then used to generate $\Delta\Delta$ Ct from interplate controls.